 assessment; and

-Induction tutors and mentors
+ECTE tutors and mentors

-In all but exceptional circumstances, the headteacher or principal must ensure that for each ECT, a person different to the tutor is identified to serve the ECT’s mentor.
-The mentor’s core role is to support the training and development of each ECT and it is a legal requirement that they are given the time need to fulfil this role effectively and that they are appropriately trained to ensure that the requirements of the ECF are met.
+In all but exceptional circumstances, the headteacher or principal must ensure that for each ECT, a person different to the tutor is identified to serve as the ECT’s mentor.
+The mentor’s core role is to support the training and development of each ECT for whom they are responsible.
+It is a legal requirement that they are given the time needed to fulfil this role effectively and that they are appropriately trained to ensure that the requirements of the ITTECF are met.
 Each mentor should receive appropriate training directly.
-It is not appropriate that mentors should receive formal training from other mentors.
+It is not appropriate that mentors should receive formal training from other mentors to meet the requirements of the ITTECF.
+Specific programmes are made available for direct training of mentors.

 The DfE’s guidance for schools makes clear that schools should timetable ECT and mentor sessions during teaching hours wherever possible.
 Where there are good reasons why this cannot happen, sessions should continue to take place within directed time.
 The DfE’s guidance confirms that it is the responsibility of the headteacher and the appropriate body to ensure that these expectations are met.
-The approach to the delivery of the ECF chosen by schools will also have implications for the financial support they receive for mentor training.
-Further details are set in the section on funding below.
+The approach to the delivery of the ITTECF chosen by schools will also have implications for the financial support they receive for mentor training.
+Further details are set out in the section on funding below.

 In exceptional circumstances, it is recognised that a setting may have little practical option but to appoint a single individual to undertake both the tutor and the mentor roles.
-In such cases, the statutory guidance makes clear that safeguards would need to be put in place so that the support and the assessment functions of both roles are not conflated.
+In such cases, the statutory guidance makes clear that safeguards need to be put in place so that the support and the assessment functions of both roles are not conflated.

-The NASUWT believes that teachers undertaking the mentoring role should be paid an additional TLR allowance in accordance with the provisions of the School Teachers’ Pay and Conditions Document (STPCD) in maintained schools or according to equivalent provisions in academies and free schools.
+The NASUWT expects that teachers undertaking the mentoring role should be paid an additional TLR allowance in accordance with the provisions of the School Teachers’ Pay and Conditions Document (STPCD) in maintained schools or according to equivalent provisions in academies and free schools.

 Pay progression